-The image below shows a recreation of two dodo birds.
+The image below shows a recreation of two birds called dodos.
 The dodo used to live on the island of Mauritius in the Indian Ocean.
 It is now extinct.
-This means that there are no dodo birds alive anymore.
+This means that there are no dodos alive any more.

-The dodo was discovered in early 1500 by European sailors.
-It was not afraid of humans, as the dodo was not used to them, so it was easily hunted for meat.
-It was not able to escape since it couldn't fly, so the dodo went extinct in the 1700s.
+The dodo was discovered in the early 1500s by European sailors.
+It was not afraid of humans, as the dodo was not used to seeing them, so it was easily hunted for meat.
+It was not able to escape since it couldn't fly, so the dodo became extinct in the 1700s.
 The introduction of a top predator in the dodo's ecosystem (humans!) led to its extinction.
 Additionally, the dodo's habitat was destroyed for crops and the animals the sailors brought with them (e.g. rats and cats) ate the dodo's eggs.

 Human activities are responsible for the population reduction of many species.
-Overfishing has made many fish species endangered.
+Overfishing has caused many fish species to become endangered.
 A species is endangered when only a few of its members remain alive.
 There are many endangered species around the world.
-The white rhino is one of them; currently only four white rhinos are alive... and only one of them is male.
-White rhinos and other species have been hunted by poachers for the horns.
+For example, the white rhino - currently only two white rhinos are alive, both of them female.
+White rhinos and other species have been hunted by poachers for their horns.

-Pollution of the environment and climate change have all played a part in disturbing the balance of ecosystems around the world.
+Pollution of the environment and climate change have also played a part in disturbing the balance of ecosystems around the world.

 Let's take a look at some questions on this subject.